-Prerequisites: Senior or permission of the instructor.
+Prerequisites: LS350, Senior and permission of instructor.

 An applied extension of the Liberal Studies program with particular emphasis on the student's career interests, goals, and options.
 The internship offers practical career related skills training and is considered valuable as part of the education of all Mitchell students.
 The field work experience can be done at a company, human service organization, institution, or educational setting.
 A required weekly seminar supports on site activities with discussions and issues in the professional field.
 Written assignments such as a journal are also required.